 Dean of Students.
 This is the SAL unit containing Student Organizations and Activities, as well as Community of Concern, Fraternity and Sorority Life, and Student Code of Conduct.

-The mission of the CCO is to serve, connect, and unite the University of Kentucky with the surrounding community through collaborative efforts to promote life-long community service.
-Visit www.ukcco.org to learn more about the work we do on campus and in the community.
+The mission of Service and Community Engagement is to serve, connect, and unite the University of Kentucky with the surrounding community through collaborative efforts to promote life-long community service.
+There is an LLP (Living Learning Program) for Leadership and Service first-year students.

 The mission of WRFL is to educate the station members, the greater Lexington community, and the students of the University of Kentucky through its programming in the spirit of the station's noncommercial, educational license.
 WRFL programming will aim to solely feature artists and genres which are typically unavailable on Lexington's commercial stations.
 For more information, please visit www.wrfl.fm.